lassekongo83/zuki-themes/README.md

 Xfce users can change themes in `Settings > Appearance` and `Settings > Window manager`

+#### Flatpak applications

+To use the theme in Flatpak applications you'll have to copy the theme(s) from /usr/share/themes to ~/.themes (Symbolic links won't work.)

+As long as the version of the included GTK3 for the Flatpak app is at 3.24.x the theme should be used.
+Some apps may require you to change the theme in the app's settings.

 #### Removing the themes

 To be safe from any gnome-shell crashes or weird behavior, change the gnome-shell theme to another one before removing the theme.